tobiasahlin/infinite-jekyll/README.md

 `/spinner.css` contains a simple CSS spinner that works in most modern browsers.
 Open up `css/main.css`, and at the very end, paste everything from `spinner.css`.

 ### Step 5 - Prepare your post page
 The infinite scroll works by taking parts of your static html files of your posts and "inserting" them into the file we are scrolling into.
-Therefore an element with a `.post` class is required in the post html page.
-If you want to maintain the infinite scrolling across only the excerpts I recommend the following:
+Therefore, an element with a `.post` class is required in the `post.html` page, this file is typically found under the `/_layouts` folder.
+For the infinite scrolling to work in a page showing only post excerpts use this code within your `/_layouts_post.html` file:
 ```html
 <style>
     .hidden {